skip to main content

 Both China and the United States are signaling that their future sixth-generation fighter jets will team with unmanned drones but will still use human pilots.

-advanced, tailless tactical combat aircraft—unofficially dubbed by Western military analysts as the J-50 and JH-XX —circulated on social media.
+reveal in the PRC in December 2024, where videos of two advanced, tailless tactical combat aircraft—unofficially dubbed by Western military analysts as the J-50 and JH-XX —circulated on social media.
 Despite speculation in the PRC and international media that these were sixth-generation prototypes, neither the PRC government nor its military have confirmed this.
-While much remains uncertain about the two nations’ next-generation air weapon ... on observations of the fighting in Ukraine, US military commentators like David Barno and Nora Bensahel have argued that “masses of uncrewed drones have now wrested command of the air away from manned
+While much remains ... unmanned systems have come to dominate the air domain.
+Based on observations of the fighting in Ukraine, US military commentators like David Barno and Nora Bensahel have argued that “masses

 Wrong War, Right Weapons: Lessons for the Next Conflict